intuit/CardParts/README.md

 ## `CardPartsViewController`

 CardPartsViewController implements the CardController protocol and builds its card UI by displaying one or more card part views using an MVVM pattern that includes automatic data binding.
 Each CardPartsViewController displays a list of CardPartView as its subviews.
 Each CardPartView renders as a row in the card.
-The CardParts framework implements several different types of CardPartView that display basic views, such as title, text, image, button, separator, etc. All CardPartView implemented by the framework are already styled to correctly match the applied themes UI guidelines.
+The CardParts framework implements several different types of CardPartView that display basic views, such as title, text, image, button, separator, etc. All CardPartView implemented by the framework are already styled to correctly match the applied s UI guidelines.

 In addition to the card parts, a CardPartsViewController also uses a view model to expose data properties that are bound to the card parts.
 The view model should contain all the business logic for the card, thus keeping the role of the CardPartsViewController to just creating its view parts and setting up bindings from the view model to the card parts.
 A simple implementation of a CardPartsViewController based card might look like the following: